Cyril Nakonechny: Religious life

 In 1986 he graduated from the Moscow Theological Seminary in the correspondence education sector.

-On June 10, 1987, following Serapion (Fadeev) to the Moldavian diocese, he was appointed abbot of the Feodoro-Tiron Cathedral of Chisinau, secretary of the Metropolitan of Chisinau and Moldavia and dean of churches in the Chisinau district.
+On 10 June 1987, following Serapion (Fadeev) to the Moldavian diocese, he was appointed abbot of the Feodoro-Tiron Cathedral of Chișinău, secretary of the Metropolitan of Chișinău and Moldavia and dean of churches in the Chișinău district.

 Having transferred to the clergy of the Tula diocese, where Metropolitan Serapion (Fadeev) was transferred, he was appointed on 7 July 1989, the secretary of the Metropolitan of Tula and Belev and dean of churches in the Tula city district.
 On 9 October 1995, he was dismissed from the post of secretary and dean and was appointed rector of St. Nicholas Church on Rzhavets in the city of Tula.

 Bishop

-On February 26, 1998, by decision of the Holy Synod, on the recommendation of Metropolitan Serapion, he was elected Bishop of the Mother of God, vicar of the Tula diocese, which was headed by Metropolitan Serapion.
+On 26 February 1998, by decision of the Holy Synod, on the recommendation of Metropolitan Serapion, he was elected Bishop of the Mother of God, vicar of the Tula diocese, which was headed by Metropolitan Serapion.

 On 15 March 1998, at the Epiphany Cathedral in Moscow, he was ordained Bishop of the Mother of God, vicar of the Tula diocese.
 Ordination made: Moscow and All Rus Alexis II, Metropolitan of Krutitskii and Kolomensky Juvenal (Poyarkov), Archbishop of Solnechnogorskiy Sergy (Fomin), Archbishop of Alma-Ata and Semipalatinsk Alexy (Kutiepov), Archbishop Tver and Kashinsky Victor (Oleynik), Archbishop Istrinskiy Arsenius (Yepifanov), Archbishop of Vladimir and Suzdal Eulogius (Smirnov), Bishops of Bronnitsky Tikhon (Yemelyanov), Bishop of Vologda and Veliky Ustyug Maximilian (Lazarenko), Bishop of Orekhovo-Zuevsky Alexy (Frolov), Bishop of Krasnogorsk Sabbas (Volkov).

-From 15 March 1999 to 15 March 2000 Cyril served as the abbot-rector of the All Saints Cathedral in the city of Tula.
+From 15 March 1999 to 15 March 2000 Cyril served as the abbot-rector of the All Saints Cathedral in Tula.

 On 19 July 2000, by the decision of the Holy Synod, he was appointed to be the bishop of Tula and Belevsky.
 On 6 October 2001, the Holy Synod transformed the Tula Theological School into a formal Orthodox seminary, and appointed Bishop Cyril as its rector.

 On 7 October 2002, by the decision of the Holy Synod, he was appointed to be the bishop of Yaroslavl and Rostov.
 As a result of his new appointment, the Holy Synod dismissed him from the post of rector of the Tula Theological Seminary on 26 December 2002.